MateuszSnamina/bfpt/README.md

 ## What it is
 Bfpt (Brute Force Perturbation Theory) is a numeric solver of quantum Hamiltonian eigenproblem for finite discrete one dimensional periodic systems.

 The solver performs exact denationalization (ED) in a subspace of the system Hilbert space.
 The subspace is constructed in a spirit of perturbation calculus.
-The construction starts with the 0-th order subspace filled exclusively with quantum states provded (as an input) by the solver user.
+The construction starts with the `0`-th order subspace filled exclusively with quantum states provded (as an input) by the solver user.
 Then the next order subspaces are constructed iteratively: The `(n+1)`-th order subspace is the `n`-th order subspace extended by the Hamiltonian image of the `n`-th order subspace.
 The solver user defines the target subspace order.
 Having the desired subspace constructed, Hamiltonian restricted to the subspace is diagonalized using a spare matrices numeric method.

 Note that for sufficiently high value of the order parameter the relevant subspace is an invariant subspace of Hamiltonian and the solver performs ED.

-All calculations (both at the subspace generation stage and the diagonalization stage) are performed in the ‘inverse space’ (or 'momentum space')-- in the realm of quantum states with given Bloch's theorem pseudo-momentum.
+All calculations (both at the subspace generation stage and the diagonalization stage) are performed in the 'inverse space' (or 'momentum space') -- in the realm of quantum states with given Bloch's theorem pseudo-momentum.

 The archetype problem fitting the solver domain is one dimensional Heisenberg antiferromagnet.
 Even though the Heisenberg model is a lighthouse for development, the author's original motivation is to address spin-orbital Kugel–Khomskii models (like the one described for copper fluoride KCuF3).